reykjavikcity/webtools/README.md

   many units and unit-variants…)
 - The `currencyDisplay: "name"` option is not supported and prints the currency's full name in Danish.

+**`Intl.DateTimeFormat` and `toLocaleDateString`:**

+- The `month: 'narrow'` and `weekday: 'narrow'` options are not supported, and print the corresponding Danish initials
+- For `timeZoneName` the values `"long"`, `"shortGeneric"` and `"longGeneric"` will appear in Danish.
+- The `timeStyle: 'full'` option prints timezone will appear in Danish
+- The `dayPeriod` option is not supported and prints the day-period in Danish.
+- Custom formatted `DD.MM.YY` (2-digit year) dates turn into time-like `DD:MM:YY` strings.

 ---